The Gambler (film series): Kenny Rogers as The Gambler: The Adventure Continues (1983)

-Kenny Rogers again stars as Brady Hawkes in the miniseries Kenny Rogers as The Gambler: The Adventure Continues which premiered on November 28 and 29, 1983.
+Kenny Rogers again stars as Brady Hawkes in the miniseries Kenny Rogers as The Gambler: The Adventure Continues which premiered November 28 and 29, 1983, on CBS.
 The show was an even bigger ratings success than the first and was nominated for two Emmy Awards (sound editing and sound mixing of a limited series).

 Billy Montana, Brady, and his son Jeremiah (now played by Charles Fields) are traveling to a gambling event in San Francisco when they encounter the vicious McCourt gang.
 The McCourt gang force the train to stop and they take Jeremiah hostage and demand a $1 million ransom.
 Brady and Billy are determined to get Jeremiah back as well as the $1 million ransom which belonged to the train boss.
 Brady and Billy find help in their mission and meet a female bounty hunter Kate Muldoon played by Linda Evans.
 Kate is the fastest female gun in the west.
 They form a posse together in a race to save Jeremiah.